 This is a follow up story for Boomerangz Footwear.
-If you're interested in reading how they got started, published almost 3 years ago, check it out here.
+If you're interested in reading how they got started, published over 3 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 G’day again!
 Brad here, the CFFO of Boomerangz Footwear!
 (CFFO stands for - Chief Flip Flop Officer - very important role.

 We sell our interchangeable flip flops to customers all around the world via e-commerce channels and brick and mortar retailers.

 We created (and patented) the boomerangz plug technology of our flip flops that are designed to minimize blowouts (when the straps break) but also means the bases and straps are interchangeable.
 This allows the customer to simply replace the straps if they break which extends the life of the product and means the customer doesn’t need to buy a new pair.

 We have a great range of fully customizable and multi-colored summer footwear and have introduced a new ladies’ Sandal style.
 Our flagship products are our Men’s and Women’s 2-tone interchangeable Black/Grey flip flops pictured below with a few different colored strap options including the straps in them which are our unique hand-painted custom-designed straps - no 2 pairs are the same!

 With some steady business growth over the last couple of years, we have shifted our focus to the environmental impact of our business and products and what we can do to improve.
 This includes using innovative materials, upgrading business processes, and improving our products which are designed to provide the customer with better value for money and allow us to continue to expand the business.
 Let’s delve into this below.

 Tell us about what you’ve been up to!
 Has the business been growing?